ClintJang/sample-swiftgen/README.md

   </tr>
 </table>
 - You can create a **** .sh file later and run it.
+- The sample source has been built to be build at build time, but you can run the script separately in a real project.

 ## Case 01
 Let's build it!